 “Can you expand a little on the self-government commitment?” we asked.

 Three years ago, a bill, sponsored by Seawright, required RIOC’s president live on Roosevelt Island.
-Now that Democrats control both houses, that effort was abandoned.
+Democrats control both houses now, but the bill vanished.

 “I am currently discussing the residency requirement with constituents and community leaders,” Seawright told The Daily through special assistant Michael Arena.

 But there was a caveat that concerned us, beyond the failure to identify the “constituents and community leaders.”

 Some worried that a requirement for the position of president at RIOC would restrict the goal of recruiting highly qualified candidates through the widest possible search.

 And that’s a clinker.

 “It’s troubling,” we told Arena, “that anyone wishing to lead this community considers living here a detriment.”

 No RIOC executive has ever lived in the community.
-That adds up to alienation between 591 Main Street and everywhere else on the Island.
+That drives a wedge between 591 Main Street and everywhere else on the Island.